Cities and Regions

 Rivers and their Management

-Discover exciting and innovative ways of thinking and practising river management for both flooding and geomorphic impact, including the latest practices of natural flood management (NFM).
-This module will introduce you to key approaches to river management through a combination of lectures, student-led presentations and a final report.
+Discover exciting and innovative ways of thinking and practising river management for both flooding and geomorphic impact, including the latest natural flood management practices.

 Volcanoes and their Hazards